satnaing/astro-paper/src/contents/predefined-color-schemes.md

 I've crafted some predefined color schemes for this AstroPaper blog theme.
 You can replace these color schemes with the original ones.

+If you don't know how you can configure color schemes, check [this blog post](customizing-astropaper-theme-color-schemes.md).

 ## Table of contents

 ## Light color schemes